webplusmultimedia/filament-json-media/README.md

 ```

-Optionally, you can publish the views using
+Optionally, you can publish the views using, but please if you don't know what it is, don't do it.

 ```bash
 php artisan vendor:publish --tag="gallery-json-media-views"